abdul-1432/Image-Scrolling-Effect-/README.md

 ## Overview

-This repository contains a simple and elegant image scrolling effect implemented using HTML, CSS, and JavaScript.
+This repository contains a simple and elegant image-scrolling effect implemented using HTML, CSS, and JavaScript.
 The goal of this project is to create a visually appealing way to showcase a collection of images with smooth scrolling transitions.

 ## Features